cast-tech/ASMGraph/README.md

 ./evaluate_versions.py --first-collects-dir ./dir_1 --second-collects-dir ./dir_2
 ```

-In the current working directory will be created `evaluation_result.xlsx` sheet.\
+In the current working directory, the `evaluation_result.xlsx` sheet will be created, containing comparisons of each collect file.
-That contains the comparison of each *collect file separated sheet by sheet.\
-Name of *collect files such important, the script tries to compare only collects which have the same name.\n
+Name of *collect files such important, the script tries to compare only collects which have the same name.

-Besides, comparing by collect file, the script provides also general comparison (sheet name `general_diff`).\
-That is the difference of while evaluation.
+Please note that the script performs comparisons based on collect file names.
+Additionally, it provides a general comparison sheet (general_diff) to show the overall differences.